 - how a disability service provider has handled a complaint.

 This includes complaints about NDIS communication with or planning by Local Area Coordinators.

-DSC can consider complaints about Victorian disability services that are funded by the Department of Health and Human Services (DHHS), Transport Accident Commission and the NDIS.
+DSC can consider complaints about Victorian disability services that are funded by the Department of Families, Fairness and Housing (DFFH), Transport Accident Commission (TAC) and the NDIS.

 Why is DSC contacting my service even though there is no complaint?

 Under the Disability Act 2006, DSC has the power to initiate investigations into Victorian disability service providers even if a complaint has not been received.

 The Commissioner can also investigate and review matters that are referred by the Minister for Disability, Ageing and Carers, or the Secretary to DFFH.